EasyDynamics/oscal.io/_tools/compliance-trestle-agile-authoring.md

 link: https://github.com/oscal-compass/compliance-trestle-agile-authoring
 ---

-A repo that comprises documentation and tutorial for OSCAL-oriented agile authoring pipelines.
-This repo is meant to provide an OSCAL authoring collabrative gitops workflow.
+A repo comprising of documentation and tutorials for OSCAL-oriented Agile authoring pipelines through a collaborative GitOps workflow.